projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

      - A port I/O access.

    * - MMIO
-     - A MMIO access to a GPA with no mapping in EPT.
+     - An MMIO access to a GPA with no mapping in EPT.

    * - PCI
      - A PCI configuration space access.

    * - WP
-     - A MMIO access to a GPA with a read-only mapping in EPT.
+     - An MMIO access to a GPA with a read-only mapping in EPT.

 For port I/O accesses, the hypervisor will always deliver an I/O request